algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/stateful-sdks.md

 fmt.Printf("Deleted app-id: %d\n", confirmedTxn.Transaction.Txn.ApplicationID)
 ```

-## Clear State
+## Clear state

-The user may [clear the local state](../../stateful/#the-lifecycle-of-a-stateful-smart-contract) for an application at any time, even if the application was deleted by the creator.
+The user may [clear the local state](../stateful/#the-lifecycle-of-a-stateful-smart-contract) for an application at any time, even if the application was deleted by the creator.
 This method uses the same 3 parameter.

 ```python tab="Python"
 # create unsigned transaction